UWE-Ruby/AdvancedSummer2014/README.md

 ***

+## Final Certificate Required Project

-## Build a Rails application for managing library books:
+### Build a Rails application for managing library books:
 	1. Anyone can see all the book titles and ratings in the library
 	2. You must login to add library books
 	3. Admin must approve the addition of lib books